-In April of this year I had the chance to fulfill a long time dream of mine to learn to scuba dive.
+In April of this year I had the chance to fulfill a long time dream of mine: learning to scuba dive.
 I spent 2 weeks in beautiful Honduras on the well known island of Roatan, and lesser known island of Utlia.
-Both of these small patches of land are part of the a collection of islets collectively known as The Bay Islands, located off the east coast of Honduras in the beautiful Caribbean waters.
+Both of these small patches of land are part of the a collection of islets collectively known as The Bay Islands.
+These islands are located off the east coast of Honduras in the beautiful Caribbean waters.
 Honduras has some of the top dive sites in the world and combined with the warm tropical waters of the Caribbean ocean, this was the perfect place to learn to dive.

 That was until I visited Little Corn Island in Nicaragua last year.
 I was there for a few days of R&R after volunteering in a small village just outside San Marcos, south west of the capital city of Managua.
 I was there teaching a First Responders course for a week with some co-workers and, after our course was done, we headed to the warm sandy beaches of the Corn Islands.

-While there, my friend decided to try scuba diving, just the 1/2 day discovery dive that anyone can do, no certification required.
-I made the decision to try it as well, and once and for all see if I could equalize while in the true setting and under true conditions of diving.
-I figured I had nothing to loose.
+While there my friend decided to try scuba diving with a local company called Dolphin Dive.
+We signed up for the 1/2 day discovery dive that anyone can do, no certification required.
+I made the decision to give scuba diving one last try.
+I wanted to see if I could equalize while in the true setting and under true conditions of diving.

-I told my instructor about my ear issues and she was very understanding, giving me tips on how to clear my ears and promising that if I just couldn’t make it happen, I’d get a full refund for the excursion.
+I told my instructor about my ear issues and she was very understanding, giving me tips on how to clear my ears.
+She promised that if I just couldn’t make it happen, I’d get a full refund for the excursion.
 And wouldn’t you know it, I went scuba diving!